VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

      Supports an array of values separated by comma or specified via multiple flags.
   -remoteWrite.flushInterval duration
      Interval for flushing the data to remote storage.
 This option takes effect only when less than 10K data points per second are pushed to -remoteWrite.url (default 1s)
+  -remoteWrite.forcePromProto array
+     Whether to force Prometheus remote write protocol for sending data to the corresponding -remoteWrite.url .
+See https://docs.victoriametrics.com/vmagent.html#victoriametrics-remote-write-protocol
+     Supports array of values separated by comma or specified via multiple flags.
   -remoteWrite.headers array
      Optional HTTP headers to send with each request to the corresponding -remoteWrite.url.
 For example, -remoteWrite.headers='My-Auth:foobar' would send 'My-Auth: foobar' HTTP header with every request to the corresponding -remoteWrite.url.
 Multiple headers must be delimited by '^^': -remoteWrite.headers='header1:value1^^header2:value2'
      Supports an array of values separated by comma or specified via multiple flags.